zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_DS_TESTER_DEPLOYMENT.md

     - Scenario I:  AMF, SMF, UPF (SPGWU), NRF, UDM, UDR, AUSF, MYSQL
     - Scenario II:  AMF, SMF, UPF (SPGWU), UDM, UDR, AUSF, MYSQL

-`Scenario II` is not using the `NRF` component:

-*  Services can no more be identified using `FQDN`
-*  They shall be identified using hard-coded IP addresses

 ## 2. Pre-requisites ##

 The container images are built using `docker build` command on Ubuntu 18.04 host machine.
 The base image for all the containers is Ubuntu 18.04.